 Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-The governing board has the ability to designate, from net assets without donor restrictions, net assets for an operating reserve and board-designated endowment, but has opted not to do.
+The governing board has the ability to designate, from net assets without donor restrictions, net assets for an operating reserve and board-designated endowment, but has opted not to do so as of June 30, 2020.